suffolklibraries/lgc/content/collections/events/dirty-work-part-one-1.md

         text: 'bus stop'
       -
         type: text
-        text: ' is Street Farm Road, only a couple off minutes walk away.'
+        text: ' is Castle, only a couple of minutes walk away.'
   -
     type: paragraph
     content: